PapiLer/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## The urge to sing the Lion King song is just a whim away.